godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_x()      |
 +----------+--------------------+

-The speed that the linear motor will attempt to reach on the x-axis.
+The speed that the linear motor will attempt to reach on the X axis.

 .. _class_Generic6DOFJoint_property_linear_motor_y/enabled: